DeCaffeth/DeCaffeth-Events/README.md

 ## 💬 Inside the Community

-Our Telegram group includes curated discussion threads like:
+Our Telegram group includes curated threads like:

 - 📢 **Job Opportunities**: Get hired or hire talents in Web3
-- 🧪 **Hackathons, Grants & Scholarships**: Discover and share funding & learning opportunities
+- 🧪 **Hackathons, Prizes & Scholarships**: Discover and share funding & learning opportunities
-- 🧩 **Project Discussions**: Present your idea, get feedback, and find collaborators
+- 🧩 **Project Showcase**: Present your idea, get feedback, and find collaborators
+- 📜 **Papers & Articles**: Share papers you have read and your insights
-- 🎤 **Events & Meetups**: Stay updated with our upcoming gatherings
+- 🎤 **Events & Announcements**: Stay updated with our upcoming gatherings
+- 🔗 **Resources**: Find resources related to events

 ---

 ## 📍 Past Events

-We’ve hosted meetups across multiple cities in Iran including Tehran, Isfahan, and Mashhad, covering topics such as:
+We’ve hosted events across multiple cities in Iran including Tehran, Isfahan, Mashhad & Tabriz, covering topics such as:

 - Exploring DEVCON and DEVCONNECT Opportunites
 - Career Paths in Web3 and Security Auditor Path